 Please contact the Administrative Assistant of your child's assigned school for any assistance needed with registration.

 How old does my child need to be to start a PUF Pre-Kindergarten program?

-Children diagnosed with a moderate/severe delay/disability may qualify if they are more than 2 years 8 months of age and less than 4 years 8 months of age on September 1 of the calendar year in which the child is being registered.
+Children diagnosed with a moderate/severe delay/disability may qualify if they are more than 2 years 8 months of age and less than 4 years 8 months of age on September 1 of the calendar year they are attending, as per Alberta Education criteria.